 Day 34 Arguments: 27 August 2019

-The current Ayodhya dispute before the Supreme Court pertains to a set of appeals to the 2010 Allahabad High Court judgment, which divided the land title equally among the Nirmohi Akhara, the Sunni Waqf Board and Ram Lala.
-The origins of the legal dispute trace back to 29 December 1949, when the Additional City Magistrate of Faizabad placed the site under the receivership of the state, under Section 146 of the Code of Criminal Procedure, 1898.
-In response, the Nirmohi Akhara and Sunni Waqf Board filed suits in 1959 and 1961 respectively.
-In 1989, Ram Lala became a litigant when senior advocate Deoki N Agarwal filed a suit in the Allahabad High Court, acting as the deity's 'next friend'.
-The Akhara and Board's (and other relevant suits) were transferred to the High Court and clubbed to this matter.
+The current Ayodhya dispute before the Supreme Court pertains to a set of appeals to a 2010 Allahabad High Court judgment, which divided the land title equally among the Nirmohi Akhara, the Sunni Waqf Board and Ram Lala.
+The origins of the legal dispute trace back to 29 December 1949, when the Additional City Magistrate of Faizabad placed the site under the receivership of the state, under Section 145 of the Code of Criminal Procedure, 1898.
+In response, the Nirmohi Akhara and Sunni Waqf Board filed suits in 1959 and 1961, respectively.
+In 1989, Ram Lala became a litigant when Sr. Adv.
+D.N.
+Agarwal filed a suit in the Allahabad High Court, acting as the deity's 'next friend'.
+The Akhara and Board's suits, as well as other relevant suits were transferred to the High Court and clubbed to this matter.

 For the sake of brevity, the court has numbered the original suits as follows:

-Currently, the Supreme Court is hearing senior advocate Sushil Kumar Jain make arguments on behalf of the Nirmohi Akhara.
-In the previous few hearings, SK Jain has been amending his original argument.
-Earlier, the Nirmohi Akhara exclusively claimed the disputed land title.
-Now, it is instead claiming shebait rights - the rights to manage the temple/deity.
-In addition, SK Jain argues that DN Agarwal's suit is not maintainable.
-The bench has questioned how the Akhara could make adverse claims to the deity's suit, while still claiming to be the shebait.
+Currently, the Supreme Court is hearing Sr. Adv.
+S.K.
+Jain argue on behalf of the Nirmohi Akhara.
+In the previous few hearings, Sr. Adv.
+S.K.
+Jain has changed the Nirmohi Akhara's original argument.
+The Nirmohi Akhara had claimed the disputed land title earlier, and thereafter claimed shebait rights, which are rights to manage the temple/deity.
+In addition, Sr. Adv.
+S.K.
+Jain argued that Sr. Adv.
+D.N.
+Agarwal's suit was not maintainable.
+The bench questioned how the Nirmohi Akhara could make adverse claims to the deity's suit, while still claiming to be the shebait.

-SK Jain opened by submitting that his challenge to the maintainability of Ram Lala's suit is conditional.
-He said that he would not press the issue, if the other Hindu parties in suits 1 and 5 would not dispute the shebaitship rights of the Akhara.
+Sr. Adv.
+SK Jain stated that the Nirmohi Akhara's challenge to the maintainability of Ram Lala's suit is conditional.
+He stated that he would not press the issue if the other Hindu parties did not dispute the Nirmohi Akhara's shebaitship rights.

-He argued that the Sunni Waqf Board's suit is barred by limitation (see Limitation Act, 1908).
-In other words, he was arguing that the Board failed to file a suit within the appropriate time.
-He said that there were three causes of action: riots in 1855, construction of ram chabura inside mosque in 1931 and the riot in 1934.
+Sr. Adv.
+S.K.
+Jain argued that the Sunni Waqf Board's suit is barred by limitation, as they had failed to file a suit within the appropriate time.
+He said that there were three causes of action, which were the riots of 1855, construction of the Ram Chabutra inside the mosque in 1931 and the riot in 1934.

-He stated that the Akhara's suit is not barred by limitation and directed the court towards his arguments on 6 and 7 August.
-With this, SK Jain concluded.
+Sr. Adv.
+S.K.
+Jain stated that the Nirmohi Akhara's suit was not barred by limitation and directed the court towards his arguments on 6 and 7 August.
+With this, Sr. Adv.
+S.K.
+Jain concluded for the Nirmohi Akhara.

 The court began hearing senior advocate PN Mishra for a Shankaracharya connected to the Hindu Mahasabha (Janam Sthan Punroddhan Samiti's Shankaracharya Surupananda Ji Maharaj of Dwarka Pith - defendant 20 in suit number 4).